Child and Vulnerable Adult Protection Policy and Rules.

 - Whilst associating with children or vulnerable adults at the flying field, members should avoid placing themselves in a position that could be open to misinterpretation or question in accordance with BMFA policy.
 Remember, the policy is there to protect you as well as children and vulnerable adults.

-- The club has appointed instructors for teaching persons to fly radio controlled model aircraft.
-These persons are registered with the BMFA as instructors and have all been cleared in accordance with the BMFA policy as suitable to work with children and vulnerable adults.
-Only the cub’s BMFA registered instructors are permitted to instruct children or vulnerable adults.
+- The club has an appointed instructor for teaching persons to fly radio controlled model aircraft.
+This person is registered with the BMFA as instructors and has been DBS cleared as suitable to work with children and vulnerable adults.
 (Note: if the parent or guardian is a sufficiently competent pilot and wishes to instruct their own child or vulnerable adult, then they may do so without further clearance.)

-- Should any member, parent, guardian, carer or the person themselves have concerns about the welfare of children or vulnerable adults then he or she is to contact the club Welfare Officer or one of the help lines listed in the BMFA policy and at the end of this policy.
+- Should any member, parent, guardian, carer or the person themselves have concerns about the welfare of children or vulnerable adults then he or she is to contact the club Welfare Officer or one of the help lines listed in the BMFA policy.

 - All members are required to respect the rights and dignity of children and vulnerable adults and to promote their welfare.
 Caring is largely a matter of common sense provided everyone is clear on what is expected of them and a few simple principles are adhered to.
 It is not a responsibility to be feared but is, nevertheless, essential if we are to ensure that we are to be a club that offers opportunities for all.